Berea-College-CSC-226/hw03-main/Answers/hw03_woodd.md

      Click the link to look at the branches.
 Do you see yours?
 Do you see any others?

 ```
-    there are 11 branches located in the Remote
+    there are 11 branches located in the Remote section.
+I do, its located in the local/recent section.
 ```

 4.c.
 Compare your branch and the master branch by clicking on each.
 Are they different?

 ```
-    Replace this text with your answer
+    They are different.
+My branch has a couple extra files.
 ```